TheoreticalEcology/ProjectTemplate/README.md

 Note that the last 3 files get the same training number, because they don’t depend on each other.

+Coding style:

+- Script everything.
+No point and click, ever.
+If you absolutely have to, add protocols for all mouse clicks you do

+- Scripts should be human-readable.
+Use comments and good variable names, follow a consistent coding style, have your scripts logically organized, use functions when appropriate

+- Never repeat yourself (NRY) - use functions instead of doing the same thing with code in two different places of the script

+- Expect that you have made an error.
+Build in sanity checks / asserts, either in the code, or as unit tests.
+Put in frequent plots / summaries, but this only helps if you also look at them!

 Read also: